 While it may already feel like a lifetime since Eleven reunited with Mike and the gang to save the world in season 2 of Stranger Things, fans of the Netflix original still have a long wait before returning to Hawkins, Indiana.
-As of April 2018, the cast and crew are officially filming the third season of the 80s-era favorite, but a release date for the new installment is yet to be announced.
+The third season of the 80s-era favorite is rumored to be set for a summer 2019 release date, but an official date has yet to be announced.

 But, never fear, A.V. clubbers!
 While you can’t watch new episodes of Stranger Things just yet, you can catch up on some stellar shows like Stranger Things.
 We’ve rounded up some of the spookiest, campiest sci-fi and fantasy television shows out there, and they’re all giving us major Hawkins vibes.

 Some have only been around for a few years and others are certified classics, but they all feature a good dose of the magic, the friendship, and the scares we’ve come to expect from Stranger Things.

 Another Netflix original series we can’t get enough of, The OA packs a ton of mystery, horror and adorable teenage friendships into its first season.

 The show focuses on a young woman named Prairie Johnson, played by series creator Brit Marling, who resurfaces after a seven year disappearance with mysterious scars and memories of an imprisonment she refuses to talk about.

 Assembling together an unlikely group of allies to help her on her quest, she sets out to free one of the other captives by somehow journeying to another dimension.
 Prairie’s seemingly supernatural power isn’t unlike Eleven’s, and the perseverance with which the group works together to help a friend brings us back to Hawkins every time.